 Why does Trimix require a prescription?

 Trimix is a very powerful medication.
 If it is misused, such as if too much is injected or it is injected in the wrong place, there can be significant negative consequences.
 As such, a prescription is required.
 This helps ensure proper administration, dosing, and precautions are observed to minimize Trimix injection side effects and negative outcomes.
 It is also not meant as a first-line treatment for ED, but for those men who have tried unsuccessfully to achieve satisfactory results with oral ED medications.
 However, it’s easy to get a prescription for Trimix when you have a telemedicine consultation at Invigor Medical and have the Trimix shipped right to your home.

 Is Trimix effective?

-Several decades of real-world experience, along with dozens of studies have shown that Trimix can be extremely effective at restoring satisfactory erectile function in most men.
-Some studies have even found that all participants reported satisfactory results, despite mixed or no results from oral ED medications.
+Several decades of real-world experience, along with dozens of studies, have shown that Trimix can be extremely effective at restoring satisfactory erectile function in most men.
+Some studies have found that all participants reported satisfactory results, despite mixed or no results from oral ED medications.
 Others have found lower rates of reported satisfaction, but still significantly more than with oral ED medications.
-Most studies agree the range of efficacy is around 80 to 95% satisfied study participants, and the same holds true anecdotally in the real world.
+Most studies agree the range of efficacy is around 80 to 95% satisfied study participants, and the same holds true anecdotally in clinical practice.

 Trimix Injections from Invigor Medical